 The aim of CLIAI's capital management strategy is to ensure the company has sufficient capital, reserves and liquidity to meet its liabilities as they fall due and to meet regulatory solvency requirements.
-The ratio of CLIAI's available capital to its regulatory SCR was 164.5% of SCR as at 31st December 2019, indicating capital resources were well in excess of the regulatory minimum and within the Board's preferred capital range.
-This is an increase in SCR coverage when compared to the position as at 31st December 2018 (142.7%).
+The ratio of CLIAI's available capital to its regulatory SCR was 144.05% of SCR as at 31st December 2021, compared to 150.78% as at 31st December 2020, indicating capital resources were well in excess of both the regulatory minimum and the Board's targeted minimum level of 130%.
 Table 21 sets out the drivers of the movements in the SCR over the year.